swcarpentry/DEPRECATED-bc/lessons/thw-git/local.md

     $ nano description &

 Step 4 : Applications sometimes create files that are not needed.
-For example, some applicaitons create backup or temporary files with names like'filename.bak' and 'filename.aux' that don't really need to be watched by version control.
+For example, some applications create backup or temporary files with names like'filename.bak' and 'filename.aux' that don't really need to be watched by version control.
 You can ask git to ignore such files by editing the file '.git/info/exclude'.
 Edit the file to ignore files the end with '.bak'.